Teemah1/alx-system_engineering-devops/0x00-shell_basics/README.md

 11- This script prints files in the curent, parent of the current working directory and the boot directory.
 12- This script prints the type of file a particular file is.
 13- This script creates a symbolic link.
-14- This copies new html files
+14- This script copies new html files.
+15- This script moves files beginning with upper case character.